 - The Income Tax Department of India (ITD) requires all e-return intermediaries to be CISA- or ISA-certified.

-- CISA was noted as having gained 20% in average market value from 1 April to 1 October 2012 and was listed as a Highest Paying certification in Foote Partners IT Skills and Certifications Pay Index™ (ITSCPI).
-To make this list, a certification has to be averaging a pay premium in excess of the equivalent of 10% of base salary.
+- CISA was noted as having gained 20% in average market value from 1 April to 1 October 2012 and was listed as a highest-paying certification in Foote Partners IT Skills and Certifications Pay Index™ (ITSCPI).
 CISAs are earning premiums that place them in the top 7% of all 268 certifications currently being reported.

-- CISA was listed as the fourth-highest-paying certification in the 2012 IT Skills and Salary Survey by Global Knowledge and TechRepublic.
+- CISA was listed among the four highest-paying certifications in the 2012 IT Skills and Salary Survey by Global Knowledge and TechRepublic.

 - CISA is recognized as one of the “Top Five Security Certifications” in a Global Knowledge blog post.